giancosta86/TwoBinPack/README.md

   TwoBinManager features an extensible kernel, supporting *custom Scala plugins*.

+* [TwoBinManager-sdk](https://github.com/giancosta86/TwoBinManager-sdk): a Scala library enabling the creation of plugins for TwoBinManager, as well as simplified communication with TwoBinManager's internal server

-* [TwoBinKernel](https://github.com/giancosta86/TwoBinKernel): the Scala library at the heart of the other components; it simplifies the creation of *plugins for TwoBinManager* and can even be referenced *by other architectures* - provided they comply with its license
+* [TwoBinKernel](https://github.com/giancosta86/TwoBinKernel): the Scala library at the heart of the other components and expressing a shared model for two-dimensional packing problems

 TwoBinPack is based on **4 modules** of the [Helios](https://www.facebook.com/Helios-206962992779275/) open source library - namely: